Demographics of Sarawak: Tagal

-Also known as "Murut Sabah", "Tagal" or "hill people", this indigenous subgroup of the Murut people can be found inhabiting the lowland areas around Lawas & Limbang.
+Also known as "Murut Sabah", "Tagal" or "hill people", this indigenous subgroup of the Murut people can be found inhabiting the lowland areas around Lawas and Limbang.
 They are part of an interstate ethnic group that is found highly concentrated along the borderlands and inland areas of Sabah, Brunei, Kalimantan and Sarawak, with the majority in the former.

 The Tagal are mostly shifting cultivators, with some hunting and riverine fishing on the side.
 They use the Tagol Murut language as the lingua franca of the whole group.
 It belongs to the North Bornean subdivision of the Austronesian language family.
 A majority of the Tagal people are Christians, with a few Muslims.

 Bisaya

 The Bisaya are an indigenous people, concentrated around the Limbang river in northern Sarawak state.
 Most Sarawakian Bisaya are Christians.
 The Bisaya are also found in Sabah (around Kuala Penyu and Beaufort).
 In Sabah, the majority of them are Muslims; the minority practice Christianity.
 Some of them still practice Paganism.
 They are believed to be distantly related to the Visayan of the Philippines.
 Legend belief is such that in the distant past, there were large migration of Bisaya to The Philippines.
 However the Bisaya dialect is more related to Malay language than the Philippines Visaya language.
 Such similarities may be due to the standardising effect and influence of the Malay Language has over the Borneon Bisaya as well as all other ethnic languages spoken in Malaysia.

-Bisaya’s indigenous people have settled in Borneo for a long time.
+Bisaya's indigenous people have settled in Borneo for a long time.
 They are skilled in agriculture such as paddy planting and cultivation of gingers.
 They also hunt wild animals and rear domestic animals such as chicken, goat and buffaloes.
 Bisaya people are also skilled in catching fish, both in the rivers and sea.